govau/service-manual/content/content-strategy/identify-business-needs/who-to-talk/business-alignment-workshop/text4.md

 The goal of the workshop is to get agreed vision, mission and goals of your agency.

-Props can help facilitate the workshop:
+**Props can help facilitate the workshop:**

 - Use a ‘car park’ board to stick post-its with topics of conversation that take your workshop off on tangents.
 Address these topics at the end of the workshop or follow up on them after.
-- Use visuals like the [pyramid diagram](/content-strategy/identify-business-needs/what-business-needs/) to get quick understanding.
-- Follow the rules for writing [vision, missions and goals](/content-strategy/identify-business-needs/what-business-needs/).
+- Use visuals like the [pyramid diagram](/content-strategy/identify-business-needs/what-business-needs/) to get quick understanding — follow the rules for writing vision, missions and goals.